 macOS can create several software RAIDs from disks connected to a Mac computer: RAID1 (Mirror set), RAID0 (Stripe set), and Concatenated disk set.

-R‑Studio shows broken Apple RAIDs in pink.
+R‑Studio for Linux shows broken Apple RAIDs in pink.

 The M acOS Components tab also allows you to manually disconnect or connect the components, for example, if they are such damaged that R‑Studio for Linux cannot recognize them as parts of a broken Apple RAID.
 Select the object from the drop-down box and click the Connect button.
 R‑Studio for Linux displays the objects it recognizes as the components of the Apple RAID in blue.

 You may immediately switch to the Apple RAID configuration that R‑Studio for Linux believes most probable by clicking the Reassemble button.

 R‑Studio for Linux shows Apple RAIDs with manually added components in blue: